tompm/django_learning_1/django_Hello/README.md

 		$ python manage.py runserver 3000

 when the terminal displays the contents like:

-		"Performing system checks...
+		Performing system checks...
 		System check identified no issues (0 silenced).
 		June 06, 2017 - 15:53:21
 		Django version 1.11.1, using settings 'test1.settings'
 		Starting development server at http://127.0.0.1:3000/
-		Quit the server with CTRL-BREAK." it means server start up successfully
+		Quit the server with CTRL-BREAK.

+it means server start up successfully
 Third, open another terminal, test the server using 'curl' or 'httpie', I used 'httpie' to test the server, since it is more friendly for Windows Then we can test:

 	>http http://localhost:3000/helloworld/

 	HTTP/1.0 200 OK
 	Content-Length: 374
 	Content-Type: application/json